vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Vedic times 877; authoritativeness qualifications of candidates for elec oj, laid down in smrtis, in relation tion to village committees 91, 156, to Vedic rites 841-42; each country: Uttarapat

 !
 Uttarāpatha 135, has u, that are durācāras 849; esta blished in a country and not plainly immoral and not in direct conflict | Vābika, country of 88; Sakala, chief with Veda and smrtis were to be city of 889. recorded in writing under royal seal Vaidya, Mr. C. V. 898, 9010, 912.
-270, 488, 862; family u. preforred to Vaijayapti, a lexicon 136, 1450, 383. sastra 875; general rule about autho- Vaijayanti, com, of Nandapandita on ritativeness of 865-866; governed Viṣnudbarmasutra.
+270, 488, 862; family u. preforred to Vaijayapti, a lexicon 136, 1450, 383. sastra 875; general rule about autho- Vaijayanti, com, of Nandapandita on ritativeness of 865-866; governed Viṣṇudbarmasutra.
 39, 1220, 142, disputes of inhabitants of same vil.
 195, 205, 403, 4520, 453, 6260, 646. lage, city or country 283, 862 ; illus. .717, 727, 730-31, 777, 87,78.

 S